jtakatoh/Bpod/README.md

 # Running behavior paradigm and Recording
 Updated: 2023-06-21

+Connection
+Digital-in 1: High-speed camera TTL from the function generator Digital-in 2: Lickometer
+Digital-in 3: Auditory cue from the HiFi module Digital-in 4: Reward delivery from Bpod BNC2

-1. Start the Intan program from Terminal (Directory here)
+1. Start the Intan program from Terminal (cd Programs/IntanRHX > ./IntanRHX)
 2. Create a new file and name it for recording.
-3. Start CameraViewr from Terminal (Directory here)
+3. Start CameraViewr from Terminal (cd Programs/build-CameraViewer-Clang-Release > ./CameraViewer)
 4. Rescan and Connect cameras
 5. Put an animal in the rig
 6. Turn IR light on